-Duo exhibition with Polly Apfelbaum May 2-June 15, 2019 Galerie Nächt St. Stephen Rosemarie Schwarzwälder, Vienna, Austria
+Solo exhibition May 2-June 15, 2019 Galerie Nächt St. Stephen Rosemarie Schwarzwälder, Vienna, Austria

 In our double exhibition Polly Apfelbaum and Isa Melsheimer are showing new ceramics as well as paper- and textile-based works that highlight the artistic focal points of both artists.
 After two solo exhibitions at Galerie nächst St. Stephan Rosemarie Schwarzwälder for Polly Apfelbaum and three for Isa Melsheimer, it is their first collaboration.